evanjpeterson/vibe-check-fish-jump/PROMPTS.md

 1. Make the fish blink every few seconds, with a random variation.

 1. Make the screen shake for a second when the player reaches the goal.

+1. Can you please add the ability to double jump?